bleaktwig/yuadrem-wiki/docs/index.md

 * **Nascency of Disparity.** The primordial [Pheter](religions/tanethism_pantheon.md#pheter), god of disparity, is born from [Nix](religions/tanethism_pantheon.md#nix).
 With Pheter comes the separation of land and sea, and thus Yuadrem is created.
 * **Nascency of Color.** From Pheter, the two [damic gods](religions/tanethism_pantheon.md#damic-gods) are born: [Zash](religions/tanethism_pantheon.md#zash), the sun, and [Fagal](religions/tanethism_pantheon.md#fagal), the darksun.
 Zash in turn is divided into his six aspects, the [mevic gods](religions/tanethism_pantheon.md#mevic-gods), which conform Color.
 * **First Communion.** To populate Yuadrem, each mevic god plants a seed.
 These seeds grow into the [oric gods](religions/tanethism_pantheon.md#oric-gods), the first life to stand on Yuadrem.
 * **War of Spring.** The largest of the oric gods, Et and Om, go into war.
 While no damic or mevic god interfered, Pheter themself was against the conflict.
-Humes are born from Et as soldiers in this war, while Om creates the marsets to defend themself.
+Humes are born from Et as soldiers in this war, while Om creates the imates to defend themself.
 <!-- TODO.
 Add the Ird Diaspora + the first siege of Ctereth. -->
 * **The Schism.** After a long and bloody conflict, Et wins the war against Om.
-Under the orders of their god-tree, the gats burn down the god-tree of the marsets.
+Under the orders of their god-tree, the gats burn down the god-tree of the imates.
 As the fire spreads, Pheter creates the fundamental signature of lightning<!-- TODO.
 Link. --> on the surface of the moon Kegal<!-- TODO.
 Link. -->, ans uses it to strike down Et.
 The ash from the burned god-trees engulfs Yuadrem, sparking the Age of Dark with the 40-Year Famine.

 <!-- TODO.
 Maybe change the dates using a random number generator (within reason). -->
 <!-- AGE OF DARK -------------------------------------------------------------->